amin-aggag/drawing-notepad/README.md

 # Drawing Notepad 📝👨‍🎨

 A drawing app that supports stylus, mouse and touch input.
-With a sleek and minimal design that is responsive on desktop and mobile, it works anywhere as the sketchpad to your next big idea.
+With a sleek and minimal design that is responsive on desktop and mobile, it works anywhere as the sketchpad of your next big idea.

 ![Drawing Notepad preview - A house on a hill with two hills with trees behind it](/canvas-drawing-app/src/assets/Drawing%20Notepad%20Preview%20Image.png)